Michael Makutonin, MD

 Candidate Statement

-When I went to my first SAEM conference, I was floored by the number of cool things I could get involved in at SAEM.
-That year was a blur – working with the SAEM research committee to put on talks, designing a machine learning series, and running a Datathon for med students.
-I always wondered what could have been possible if I could have gotten involved earlier, without the financial barrier of going to conferences, and benefited from the resources and mentors I ended up finding in SAEM.
+When I went to my first SAEM conference, I was floored by the number of cool things I could get involved with.
+That year was a blur – working on talks with the SAEM research committee, designing a machine learning series, and running a Datathon for my peers.
+I always wondered what could have been possible if I could have gotten involved earlier, without the financial barrier of going to conferences, and benefited from the resources and mentors I ended up finding at SAEM.

-Now as a PGY-1 resident at Yale, I am eager to leverage my experiences in emergency medicine and my passion for education to make SAEM a more inclusive, welcoming, and useful organization for all of us.
-The headwinds that emergency medicine is facing, like AI and workforce challenges, are opportunities in disguise, ones that require a lot of passionate work by medical students and residents interested in moving the needle in academic EM.
+Now as a PGY-2 resident at Yale, I am eager to leverage my experiences in emergency medicine and my passion for education to make SAEM a more inclusive, welcoming, and useful organization for all of us.
+The headwinds that that we face, like AI and workforce challenges, are opportunities in disguise.
+By building a community of passionate medical students and residents we can move the needle in advancing academic EM.
 If elected, I will work to ensure that MS1s can find what they are looking for in RAMS as easily as they can sign up for their local EMIG, that students and residents can find mentorship and contribute to projects no matter the resources of their home institutions.